Polyhedral distortions and unusual magnetic order in spinel FeMn$_{2}$O$_{4}$: Discussion

-As the temperature decreases to $T_{N1}$, the antiferromagnetic interaction $J_{AB}$ between the nearest-neighbor A and B spins, the second energy term, comes into play and leads to the antiparallel alignments of the A-site and B-site spins to from the N\`{e}el-type ferrimagnetic order.
-Such a magnetic transition has a strong effect on the polyhedral distortions via the spin-orbit coupling, yielding a further enhancement of the octahedral elongation and a suppression of the tetrahedral elongation upon cooling below $T_{N1}$.
+As the temperature decreases to $T_{N1}$, the antiferromagnetic interaction $J_{AB}$ between the nearest-neighbor A and B spins, the second energy term, comes into play and leads to the antiparallel alignments of the A-site and B-site spins to form the $N\acute{e}el$-type ferrimagnetic order.
+Such a magnetic transition has strong effect on polyhedral distortion via spin-orbit coupling, yielding further octahedral elongation but reduced tetrahedral elongation below $T_{N1}$.
 The magnetic interaction $J_{AB}$ also induces a decrease of the lattice constant $c$ and a slope change in $a$ upon cooling, which is closely associated with its effect on the octahedral and tetrahedral distortions.
-All of these results indicate a strong magnetoelastic coupling at $T_{N1}$.
+All of these results indicate a strong magnetoelastic coupling (magnetoelastic coupling I) at $T_{N1}$.